zdravkov/kendo-docs/getting-started/mobile/icons.md

 ## Configure IIS

-The two mime types can be specified either through the IIS managemenet console (inetmgr) or in the site Web.config, like this:
+The two mime types can be specified either through the IIS management console (inetmgr) or in the site Web.config, like this:

 ### Configure IIS Web.config